 Takakusu Junjirō 高楠順次郎, and Watanabe Kaigyoku 渡邊海旭, eds.
 Taishō shinshū daizōkyō 大正新修大藏經 [Buddhist Canon Compiled under the Taishō Era (1912–1926)].
 100 vols.
 Tokyo: Taishō issaikyō kankōkai 大正一切經刊行會, 1924–1932.

 Romanization: Please use pinyin to romanize terms of Chinese origin; for Japanese terms, please follow the usage of Kenkyusha’s Japanese-English Dictionary (e.g., Jinbun rather than Jimbun).
 The first appearance of a romanized term should be followed by the corresponding Chinese or Japanese character/s.
 For Korean terms, please use the McCune–Reischauer system.
 For example, Romanize 崔致遠 as Ch’oe Ch’iwŏn.

 Diacritics: Please use full diacritical marks and use the Times New Roman Extended font for diacritics (please contact us should you have any questions as to how to install this program).
 Diacritics are not required for pinyin transliteration.

 Buddhist terms: A Buddhist term that has entered the English vocabulary need not be italicized, but full diacritics should be kept intact.
 Please refer to Journal of the International Association of Buddhist Studies 5.2 (1982), 141–42, for a complete list of such terms.

-Primary sources: Primary [Chinese] sources shall be presented in the following way:
+- Primary East Asian (EA) sources shall be presented in the following way:

-For Secondary Studies, the following styles should be followed:
+- Secondary sources: The following styles should be followed:

 Marx, Karl, and Frederick Engels.
 The German Ideology.
 London: Lawrence and Wishart, 1977.